tmannen/dippa/notes.md

 -

+## 03.02.2020

+- Finish LSTM
+- install and try openvino with the 3 models?
+- install and try nraph with the 3 models?
+- Getting warnings when exporting LSTM[1] TODO: kinda weird, for example didnt try with tensorrt yet. do that after openvino, ngraph and others are set up? then start with additional models?
+- Openvino notes: remember to run "source /opt/intel/openvino/bin/setupvars.sh". opencv requires "pip install opencv-python".
+First ran "python /opt/intel/openvino/deployment_tools/model_optimizer/mo_onnx.py --input_model resnet50.onnx" to convert the model. then ran "python openvino_test.py" in the thesis_code folder (copied mostly from openvino python classification sample). how to do custom optimizations? maybe https://docs.openvinotoolkit.org/2018_R5/_docs_MO_DG_prepare_model_Config_Model_Optimizer.html
+- ONNX apparenly has model zoo: https://github.com/onnx/models with many different models - try these too if they work with trt etc? if these work and pt exported not, something wrong with exporting? but also important with interoperability.
+- state of the art(?) transformers: https://github.com/huggingface/transformers#Quick-tour-TF-20-training-and-PyTorch-interoperability.
+- in the models/tools chart add: cpu, gpu maybe? and whether it even works? ease of deployment (with stars like in that paper)?
+- TODO: check if openvino time thing is correct, try squeezenet with it. try pytorch cpu whether openvino brought any improvements.

 # Misc Notes

 how to test neural network inference speeds reliably? run 1000 images and take time? how to make sure other doesnt lazyload or something? maybe run first one image to make sure model is 'loaded' and then take the real test? maybe should also test how fast it 'compiles' or something?